Bedrock-OSS/bedrock-wiki/docs/nbt/nbt-in-depth.md

 That's why we recommend first understanding NBT and learning to read it correctly, then it won't be difficult to write NBT.

 ## Bedrock NBT File header
-The NBT bedrock Header is indicated by two 4-byte numbers, the first is always 8, and the second indicates the size of the nbt structure in bytes.
+The NBT bedrock Header is indicated by two 4-byte numbers, the first is always 8(in `level.dat` is the StorageVersion), and the second indicates the size of the nbt structure in bytes.
 E.g.
     - `08 00 00 00` - `bf 00 00 00`
     - < always 8 > < always the size of the NBT structure - exclude headers 8 bytes>